MSrihith14/The-Architect-s-Atlas/README.md

 ---

-This project is a testament to the idea that innovation isn't always born in a lab with unlimited resources, but often in a quiet room with a difficult problem.
-It's a work in progress, just like me.

-I hope you find something useful here.

--[Your Name]
+This whole project is a work in progress, just like me.
+Thanks for stopping by and taking a look.
+I hope you find something here that's helpful, or at least, interesting.